-1. With either roller contacting drum barrel, adjust spring (14) to an overall length of 13 in (330 mm).
+- 1. With either roller contacting drum barrel, adjust spring (14) to and overall length of 13 in (330 mm). - 2.
 This ensures correct initial tension on drum.

-NOTE: The drum pressure roller is intended to be used with one layer of rope only.
+NOTE: Roller on drums to be used with one layer of rope only.
 It is permissible to store up to three layers of rope on drums.
 Spooling of more than three layers of rope on drum requires removal of roller.